percebus/azure-secure-networking-for-devs/docs/tutorial/README.md

 ### Inconsistent screenshots

 There are discrepancies w/ the screenshots and the names used in this tutorial.
-Please use the names provided in the tutorial, we'll work on updating the images as we refine this training w/ each subsequent iterations.
+Please use the names provided in the tutorial, we'll work on updating the images as we refine this training w/ subsequent iterations.

 ### Naming conventions